sei-mi/tableficate/README.markdown

       end
     end

 We've defined a scope that we're wrapping.
-Then we provide a default sorting and explain how to sort and filter a new column called ":full_name".
+Then we provide a default sorting and explain how to sort and filter a new column called `:full_name`.

 Our new controller:

     @accounts = AccountReport.tableficate(params[:accounts]).page(params.try(:[], :accounts_page) || 1)

-The only change here is that "Accounts.active" has changed to "AccountReport".
+The only change here is that `Accounts.active` has changed to `AccountReport`.

 Our new view: